JacksonBurns/astartes/paper.md

 In the machine learning space, `astartes` functions as a drop-in replacement for the ubiquitous `train_test_split` from scikit-learn [@scikit-learn].
 Transitioning existing code to use this new methodology is as simple as running `pip install astartes`, modifying an `import` statement at the top of the file, and then specifying an additional keyword parameter.
-`astartes` has been especially designed to allow for maximum interoperability with other packages, using few depdencies, supporting all platforms, and validated suppport for Python 3.7 through 3.11.
+`astartes` has been especially designed to allow for maximum interoperability with other packages, using few dependencies, supporting all platforms, and validated support for Python 3.7 through 3.11.
 Specific tutorials on this transition are provided in the online documentation for `astartes`, which is available on [GitHub](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).

 Here is an example workflow using `train_test_split` taken from the `scikit-learn` documentation [@scikit-learn]: